vitoralvesr/blog-draft/README.md

 - `npm i`
 - Run the database dump  (`init.sql`)
-- Set the required environment variables (on VS code debugger, or creating a sh script, or using pm2, etc)
+- Set the required environment variables (on your editor debugger, or create a sh script, or use pm2, etc)
   - you may just put placeholders on the email server ones.
 - Compile typescript (`npm start tsc`)